This is a best prospect industry sector for this country. Includes a market overview and trade data.

 Moroccan agriculture is divided into three major sectors:

-In February 2020, the Government of Morocco launched its second strategic plan for agriculture.
+The Government of Morocco launched its second strategic plan for agriculture in February 2020.
 The new plan, called “Generation Green,” sets out an agricultural development strategy through 2030.
 It has two pillars:

 - Develop a new agricultural middle class representing between 350,000 and 400,000 households by supporting young entrepreneurs through the mobilization of one million hectares of collective lands and the creation of 350,000 jobs with a focus on high-value agriculture.

 - Promote human and social development.

 The strategy also includes the digital transformation of Moroccan agriculture.